elc1798/elc1798.github.io/_posts/2017-05-21-Project-Libra-First-Draft-Chapter-1-Part-1.md

 After the truck picked me and the Captain up at the rendezvous site, I was brought to a safe house.
 Walking in, I beelined towards my room. *4 people.
-1 3 in the living room.* As I walked past the living room, a loud obnoxious voice hollered at me.
+1 upstairs, 3 in the living room.* As I walked past the living room, a loud obnoxious voice hollered at me.

 "Hey Fem!
 How'd it go?"